seldevpriv/organization_administration_system/README.md

 # Organization Management 🏫

+### NOTE: In this example we used a kindergarden, but it can be used for all kinds of businesses and organizations.

 This is a simple web application project built with React to facilitate the management of staff, children, and parents in a kindergarden.
 In this example we used a kindergarden, but it can be used for all kinds of businesses and organizations.